covertocode/season-2-programming-aws-lambda/chapter-4-operating-aws-lambda-functions/README.md

-# AWS SAM Application
+# Chapter 4: Deploy Functions that use the Lambda Environment

 This is a simple AWS SAM application that creates two Lambda functions (staging and production) with function URLs.
+The functions interact with the Lambda Runtime Environment.

 ## Prerequisites